Kammar1006/RestaurantSearcher/README.md

-# NodeBaseConnections
+# Menufy
-Frontend, backend and db connection via node, express and socketio
+Application for searching restaurants and dishes.
+(Database Project)